Image: Shutterstock

 A relationship calls for compromises in almost every aspect.
 However, here are some common scenarios where making a compromise can ensure a lasting relationship.

 Couples have their share of disagreements, arguments, and fights.
 When not resolved on time, a silly argument can turn into a serious fight, creating cracks in your relationship.
 Decide how to tackle disagreements.
 For instance, you may want to communicate to each other about the issue in hand right away with amicability and kindness.
-You may also seek mediation of a neutral person to help you resolve the fight.
+It is always good to resolve the fight the same day and not sleep on it.
+In case a situation escalates, you may seek mediation from a neutral person to help you resolve the fight.

 As a couple, if you hold joint bank accounts, you are bound to have differences over spending money.
 Your partner may not appreciate your frequent shopping bills, and you may be annoyed by their expensive gadget collection.
 Fights revolving around money can get ugly.
 It is best to set aside a fixed percentage for expenses.